-Principle: to provide a connected parks and open space system through trails and sidewalks
+Principle: to create a system of connected parks, natural features and other open spaces through trails and sidewalks.

-Principle: to encourage community design that works with natural conditions
+Principle: to encourage community design that works with natural conditions.

-Principle: to plan parks within a 400 metre walking radius of all residents
+Principle: to plan parks within a 400 metre walking radius of all residents.